mik-jozef/chalk/spec-notes.md

 class is static if all contents are static vs if it has static keyword
   - the second.
 Static classes cannot be instantiated.
   - can empty classes be?
+standardize what a compiler must be able to prove, eg. when it's known at comptime what branch is taken
 Instead of calling the main function, the first code should be instantiation of the `Main` class?
 Or either?
 Should it necesarily be in `main.chalk`?
 ```